 • We use Class Dojo for a reward system.
 The children can earn and receive points for any aspects of positive behaviour, doing excellent work in lessons or showing enthusiasm.
 Points are also awarded for excellent behaviour outside of lessons.
-When the children reach milestones, such as 50 points, 100 points, 150 points etc. They will be sent to the basket as
+When the children reach milestones, such as 50 points, 100 points, 150 points etc. They will be sent to the basket as an extra reward.

-- Children are reminded of the Sparkle statement regularly so they understand what is expected of them.
-Class Dojo points can also be rewarded for 'Sparkling'. - We use a counting system as a method of enforcing good behaviour in class. - o Initially children will be warned that they will be counted if their behaviour is not appropriate for class. - o Children will then be counted 1 for the next warning.
-This will carry on with the 2. - o If a child reaches a 3, they will sit in an area inside their classroom for 5 minutes as a reflection period. - If, after their reflection period, the behaviour is still continuing they will be sent to another classroom for 5 minutes with a timer for a reflection period. - o After that, if the counting has not worked, they will be sent to Mrs. Laskey's office.
+• Children are reminded of the School Vision and Sparkle statement regularly so they understand what is expected of them.
+Children are given opportunities to carry out class responsibilities.
+Class Dojo points can also be rewarded for 'Sparkling' and letting your light shine.

+• We use a counting system as a method of enforcing good behaviour in class.

+- Initially children will be warned that they will be counted if their behaviour is not appropriate for class. - Children will then be counted 1 for the next warning.
+This will carry on with the 2. - If a child reaches a 3, they will sit in an area inside their classroom for 5 minutes as a reflection period. - If, after their reflection period, the behaviour is still continuing they will be sent to another classroom for 5 minutes with a timer for a reflection period. - After that, if the counting has not worked, they will be sent to Mrs. Laskey's office. - The thrive approach of encouragement and positive praise is adopted often. - Other opportunities for rewards are 'Caught Sparkling' if a child is spotted by a member of staff upholding the Sparkle Statement and Core Values this may lead to their name being picked out of the box on Friday for afternoon tea.